Dallas Crilley

 Shipped.
 Two enrichment surfaces (a Brave + Gemini CLI and an OpenAI + Firecrawl web UI) share types but not providers, and the README is candid about the seam.
 There is no spreadsheet UI and no Salesforce integration.

-Want the parts that aren't in a public repo?
-Happy to walk you through the architecture and the decisions on a call.
+Want the parts of EnrichCRM that are not in a public repo?
+I will walk through the architecture on a call.